 The expansive 7,000 sq. ft. first floor is an ideal space to house our expanding library collection and offers plentiful study spaces for students.
-It will replace our current library, which is small and has very limited student study space.
+It will replace our current small library, which has very limited student study space.

-The 3,000 sq. ft. basement will be a hub for student innovators and creative entrepreneurs.
+The 3,000 sq. ft. first floor will provide a hub for student innovators and creative entrepreneurs.
 It will house our business LaunchPad, which mentors students with early stage business ideas, an ideation lab, and a social space.